bundlewrap/bundlewrap/docs/content/guide/kubernetes.md

         },
     }

 All item names (except namespaces themselves) must be prefixed with the name of a namespace and a forward slash `/`.
-Note that BundleWrap will include defaults for the `apiVersion`, `Kind`, and `metadata/name` keys, but you can override them if you must.
+Note that BundleWrap will include defaults for the `Kind` and `metadata/name` keys, but you can override them if you must.

 Alternatively, you can keep your resource definitions in manifest files: